Armenia in the Eurovision Song Contest: History

 Having reached the top ten, Armenia did not have to compete in the semi-final in the 2007 contest, where the country achieved another 8th position.

 In 2008, Armenia reached the top five for the first time, with Sirusho finishing fourth with the song "Qélé, Qélé", which received the most 12 points in the final, with a total of eight.
 This result was followed by two more top ten placements in 2009 and 2010, making Armenia, at the time, one of only three countries that had always placed in the top ten since the introduction of the semi-finals.
 This streak was broken in the 2011 contest, when Emmy and the song "Boom Boom" failed to qualify from the first semi-final by a margin of one point.

-On 7 March 2012, Armenia announced that it would withdraw from the 2012 contest, because of security concerns in the host city Baku.
-Despite their 2012 withdrawal, Armenia confirmed participation in the 2013 contest in Sweden.
+On 7 March 2012, Armenia announced that it would withdraw from the 2012 contest due to security concerns in the host city Baku, and resumed its participation the following year.

-In 2014, Armenia matched their highest placement from 2008, with Aram Mp3 and the song "Not Alone" reaching fourth place.
-Armenia has reached the final in 11 out of 14 contests, failing to advance to the final for the second time in 2018, finishing 15th in the first semi-final.
-In 2019, they failed to qualify for a third time, placing 16th in the second semi-final.
-Armenia had originally planned to participate in the 2021 contest, but later withdrew due to social and political crises in the aftermath of the Second Nagorno-Karabakh War.
-Armenia returned to the contest in 2022, with Rosa Linn and the song "Snap", qualifying for the first time since 2017.
+In 2014, Armenia matched its highest placement in 2008, with Aram Mp3 and the song "Not Alone" reaching fourth place.
+Armenia has reached the final in 12 out of 15 contests, failing to advance to the final for the second time in 2018, finishing 15th in the first semi-final.
+In 2019, it failed to qualify for a third time, placing 16th in the second semi-final.
+Armenia had originally planned to participate in 2021, but later withdrew due to social and political crises in the aftermath of the Second Nagorno-Karabakh War.
+Armenia returned to the contest in 2022, with Rosa Linn and the song "Snap" qualifying Armenia to the final for the first time since 2017 and ultimately placing 20th.
+Brunette with "Future Lover" placed 14th in 2023, followed by Ladaniva with "Jako" placing eighth in 2024.
+In 2025, AMPTV reintroduced the Depi Evratesil national final format for the first time in five years, with Parg selected to represent Armenia with "Survivor".
+At the contest, he extended Armenia's qualification streak, progressing through the semi-final.

-AMPTV also has a program called Eurovision Diary, which details the experiences of Armenian Eurovision entrants.
+AMPTV also has a program titled Eurovision Diary, which details the experiences of Armenian Eurovision entrants.
 The program begins every year when the artist is chosen and ends with the Eurovision final.